Disability Tax Credit: Who is Eligible?

 Your client must fall under both income thresholds to qualify for the credit.

-How do you calculate and claim the Tax Credit for the Elderly and Disabled?
+How do you calculate and claim the Disability Tax Credit?

 You’ll use Schedule R (Form 1040) to figure and claim the credit.
-The Tax Credit for the Elderly and Disabled is unique in that it gives you the option to have the IRS calculate and apply the credit for you.
+The Disability Tax Credit is unique in that it gives you the option to have the IRS calculate and apply the credit for you.
 To choose this option, simply check the appropriate box on Schedule R. However, your clients will likely prefer that you calculate the credit so that they know their tax liability as soon as possible.

 TaxSlayer Pro makes it simple to calculate this credit.
 From the main menu of the tax return select “Credits,” then “Credits for the Elderly or the Disabled (Sch R).”
 After selecting the appropriate filing status, enter the following income amounts, if relevant: